4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 ### Port 80 (filtered)

-Looks like styles maybe didn't load, but that's definitely a different website! :clap: Most importantly, we see that it is a service called **Maltrail (v0.53)**.
+Looks like styles maybe didn't load, but that's definitely a different website! 👏 Most importantly, we see that it is a service called **Maltrail (v0.53)**.
 The links at the top of the page all point to [the Maltrail github repo](https://github.com/stamparm/maltrail).
 Since this is http, it's probably a good idea to try directory enumeration:

 ![ssrf directory enum](ssrf%20directory%20enum.png)